The Ultimate Guide to the Japan Rail Pass

 What’s Not Covered By the JR Pass?

-The JR Pass is incredibly versatile but it doesn’t cover every form of transport in Japan.
+The JR Pass is incredibly versatile, but it doesn’t cover every form of transport in Japan.
 City subways and metro lines are not included, and neither are non-JR local buses or highway express buses.

 And while JR covers a lot of the country’s rail network, not every line is owned by JR and is therefore not included.
 Sometimes, different JR lines are connected by private railways, and so you’ll need to fork out for a ticket to bridge the gap.
 These extra fares are usually small, but they can still add up.

 It’s also important to know that the fastest Shinkansen trains, Nozomi and Mizuho, aren’t included.
 Well, not fully!
-If you want to take them, you won’t have to fork out for the full fee but you’ll need to buy a special ticket in addition to your pass, which usually costs between 4,000 and 6,500 JPY ($25 – $45 USD) depending on distance.
+If you want to take them, you won’t have to fork out for the full fee, but you’ll need to buy a special ticket in addition to your pass, which usually costs between 4,000 and 6,500 JPY ($25 – $45 USD) depending on distance.
 However, Nozomi and Mizuho are basically just faster services because they make fewer stops, and you can still easily get around by bullet train without using them if you don’t want to pay extra.

 Our top tip would be to use the Japan Travel by Navitime app to plan your trip.
 It allows you to search for routes covered by the pass and filter out those that aren’t.
 This makes it so much easier to plan your trip and helps you avoid surprise fees.